Generic name: piperacillin and tazobactam (PI per a SIL in and TAZ oh BAK tam)

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

-Use this medication for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Piperacillin and tazobactam will not treat a viral infection such as the common cold or flu.
+Use piperacillin and tazobactam for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Piperacillin and tazobactam will not treat a viral infection such as the flu or a common cold.

 You may need frequent blood tests.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using piperacillin and tazobactam.